tomedunn/the-finished-book/_theory/xp-and-encounter-balancing.md

 The diagonal terms in Eqn. \eqref{eq:effective-difficulty-xp}, when $$i = j$$, are clearly the individual XP values for each PC (NPC) in the encounter, but what about the off-diagonal terms, when $$i \neq j\,$$?

-To understand this better, consider the diagram in Fig. <a href="#fig:xp-encounter-diagram" class="fig-ref">3</a> (below), which gives a graphical representation of the right-hand side of Eqn. \eqref{eq:effective-difficulty-xp} for and encounter with three enemy NPCs.
+To understand this better, consider the diagram in Fig. <a href="#fig:xp-encounter-diagram" class="fig-ref">3</a> (below), which gives a graphical representation of the right-hand side of Eqn. \eqref{eq:effective-difficulty-xp} for an encounter with three enemy NPCs.

 <!--
 <figure id="fig:xp-encounter-diagram">